gagandeepsingh04/data-scientist-salary-analysis/README.md

     - Spark

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Below are a few highlights from the pivot tables also an Heat Map.

 ![avg_salary.png](https://github.com/gagandeepsingh04/data-scientist-salary-analysis/blob/main/avg_salary.png)

 ![heat_map.png](https://github.com/gagandeepsingh04/data-scientist-salary-analysis/blob/main/heat_map.png)